Alexandra Adornetto: The Shadow Thief

 The main characters of Shadow Thief are Millipop Klompet and Ernest Perriclof, who live in Drabville – a town whose residents suffer from having their shadows stolen by Lord Aldor, who wants to use the shadows to become immortal, all-powerful and rule the world.
 According to Adornetto, "The shadow represents individuality and colour and a person's spirit, really."
 The story was inspired by Peter Pan, while the two main characters were based on herself and her cousin and their own adventures together as children.

 The Lampo Circus

-The arrival of Federico Lampo and his travelling circus brings a new threat to Drabville when the children are kidnapped and transported to the grim world of the Conjuors' Realm.
+The arrival of Federico Lampo and his traveling circus brings a new threat to Drabville when the children are kidnapped and transported to the grim world of the Conjuors' Realm.
 Lord Aldor‚ assisted by Ringmaster Fredrico Lampo and the vicious Contessa Bombasta (Patroness of the Arts)‚ is plotting to conquer the fairy province of Mirth.

-The children embark on a quest to warn the Queen of Mirth‚ encountering some fearsome obstacles‚ including the ferocious Grin Bandits and their tooth−extracting apparatus and being challenged in a life size game of Monopoly.
-As the day of battle draws near‚ Milli and Ernest realise that if Lord Aldor defeats them‚ theirs will not be the only lives at stake.
+The children embark on a quest to warn the Queen of Mirth‚ encountering obstacles‚ such as Grin Bandits and their tooth−extracting apparatus and being challenged in a life size game of Monopoly.
+As the day of battle draws near‚ Milli and Ernest realize that if Lord Aldor defeats them‚ theirs will not be the only lives at stake.